Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 This generated file contains modules (which can be thought of as the initial files and their entire chains of dependencies), as well some *runtime code*, which is code added by webpack in order to achieve *its magic*.

 There are multiple kind of chunks:
-- entry chunks, i.e. chunks created from entry files, declared in the `entry` configuration option
+- entry chunks, i.e. chunks created from entry files, declared in the [`entry` configuration option](https://github.com/Andrei0872/understanding-webpack/blob/master/examples/chunk-preload/webpack.config.js#L9)
 - async chunks, i.e. those created with the `import()` function
 - chunks created automatically by webpack, e.g. when using [webpacks' `SplitChunksPlugin`](https://andreigatej.dev/blog/webpack-splitchunksplugin/)

 <!--NOTE: -->
-_I have written in detail about what chunks are in webpack in this [previous article](https://andreigatej.dev/blog/webpack-what-is-a-chunk/)._
+_I have written in more detail about what chunks are in webpack in this [previous article](https://andreigatej.dev/blog/webpack-what-is-a-chunk/)._

 ### The `import()` function